helm/community/hips/hip-00xx-sequencing.md

 ### Readiness

 In order to enforce sequencing, Helm will check that resources are ready using `kstatus` [ready condition](https://github.com/kubernetes-sigs/cli-utils/blob/master/pkg/kstatus/README.md#the-ready-condition) allowing helm to proceed installing the next group of resources, or fail the install.
 Users can override checks using optional `helm.sh/readiness-failure` and `helm.sh/readiness-success` annotations which are jsonpath queries to check status fields of the annotated resource.
-If any of the checks in the lists evaluate as true, the readiness check is determined as successful/failed. `helm.sh/readiness-timeout` annotation can be used to override how long Helm should wait when performing readiness checks before bailing out.
+If any of the checks in the lists evaluate as true, the readiness check is determined as successful/failed. `helm.sh/readiness-timeout` annotation can be used to override how long Helm should wait when performing readiness checks before raising an error.
 It defaults to `10s`.

 #### Example
 ```yaml